 What you most likely see in your own practice is that most bookings are made on the phone, rather than through a web form submission.

 Because of these trends and facts, Google call-only ads are a great option for local businesses such as dentists.
 This type of ad was designed to encourage people to contact your business straight out of Google, rather than sending people to your website or a landing page.
 These ads only appear on mobile devices and when a prospect clicks your ad, a call is initiated immediately.

 Alternatively, you could launch normal Google search ads and add a call extension, giving the user the choice to make a call immediately or to click through to your website.

 11. Video Marketing (Dental Videos)

-The internet is constantly evolving and the strong trend on video marketing continues into 2019/20.
-If you haven’t done dental video marketing yet, here are some important facts from WordStream that might convince you to invest in video marketing:
+The internet is constantly evolving and the strong trend on video marketing continues into 2020/21.
+If you haven’t done dental video marketing yet, here are some important video marketing stats from VEEDYOU MEDIA that might convince you to invest in video marketing: